Having HIV Means You Have AIDS

 Fact.
 Infected mothers can indeed pass HIV to their babies during pregnancy or delivery.
 However, you can lower the risk by working with your doctor and getting the appropriate care and medication.
 Pregnant women with HIV can take medications to treat their infection and to help protect their babies against the virus.

 You Can’t Avoid Other HIV-Related Infections

 Myth.
 There are government programs, nonprofit groups, and some pharmaceutical companies that may help cover of the cost of HIV/AIDS drugs.
-But be aware: These drug "cocktails" can cost $15,000 a year.
+But be aware: These drug "cocktails" can cost $20,000 a year or more.
 Talk to your local HIV/AIDS service organization to learn about financial help.